Qustodio may have a slightly odd name, but its parental control software takes its job very seriously, and the effort shows.

 - Mobile panic button

-On iOS, Qustodio suffers from the same problem as any other parental control software does, in that it’s impossible to really control anything except what happens inside the Qustodio app/web browser itself.
-Still, the company still does what it can to make it as flexible as possible, adding not only monitoring and SafeSearch features, but also the option to invoke scheduling hours which shut down the browser if they’re trying to surf outside designated hours.
+On iOS, Qustodio suffers from the same problem as any other parental control software, in that it’s impossible to really control anything except what happens inside the Qustodio app itself.
+Still, the company does what it can to make it as flexible as possible, adding not only monitoring and Safe Search features, but also the option to invoke scheduling hours which shut down the browser if the user is trying to surf outside designated hours.

-Android is of course much more flexible than that, letting you control just about every aspect of their mobile experience.
-The device’s data throughput is all passed through the Qustodio app first, which means that SMS and call monitoring are possible, as well as monitoring any activity that happens across the device.
+The Android app is far more flexible, letting you control just about every aspect of the mobile experience.
+The device’s data throughput is all passed through the Qustodio app first, which means that SMS and call monitoring are possible, as well as monitoring of any activity that happens across the device.

-Location tracking works for both iOS and Android devices just as you would expect, and can be configured to report in every (x) minutes or hours depending on your preference.
+Location tracking works for both iOS and Android devices just as you would expect, and can be configured to report every (x) minutes or hours depending on your preference.

 Another welcome surprise on the feature side was the addition of a panic button.

-The “Panic!” button works like this: you add up to four trusted phone numbers and email addresses into your child’s device.
-If the child is ever in trouble, they can either press the Panic! button or click their headphone mic three times, and everyone on that list will immediately be notified that something is wrong.
+You can add up to four trusted phone numbers and email addresses to your child’s device.
+If the child is ever in trouble, they can either press the panic button or click their headphone mic three times, and everyone on that list will immediately be notified that something is wrong.